Using the H5P Course Presentation Tool

 After adjusting your H5P object, you can click Save and Insert or Save.

 1. Click Save and Insert.
-A preview of the course presentatin will appear.
+A preview of the course presentation will appear.

 2. The H5P object is now ready to add to your space.
 Click Insert to add the course presentation.